TathanDev/SkyAesthetics/docs/sky/settings/sun.md

 ```

 ## Fields
-- `texture`: The resourcelocation of the sun texture.
+- `texture`: The Identifier of the sun texture.
 - `size`: A float value to define the scale/size of the sun.
 - `height`: An float value that sets the height of the sun in the sky.